 The cookies are still so much smaller than cookies I see for sale at bakeries and coffee shops, and eight comfortably fit on a baking tray.

 I’d rather bake fewer bigger cookies because frankly, it’s less work.
 But also because the size and the related surface area does matter in terms of the final taste and texture.

-Smaller cookies tend to dry out faster and relatively speaking, and there’s more chewy edge than soft center.
+Tip 2: Smaller cookies tend to dry out faster and relatively speaking, there’s more chewy edge than soft center.

 Conversely, bigger cookies have softer, tender, juicy bites loaded with chocolate due to a greater interior surface area.
 Christina Tosi speaks very eloquently about this in her book.

-- Use a high-quality flour like King Arthur.
+- You’ll want to use a high-quality flour like King Arthur.
 It has just a bit more protein (gluten) than other brands so your baked goods have more structure and will rise higher.

-- Chill the dough so the cookies bake up thick and don’t spread as much.
+- As I’ve already mentioned, you MUST chill the dough so the cookies bake up thick and don’t spread as much.

 - Underbake so the cookies are (almost) as good on the third day as they are right out of the oven.

-- Bake on a Silpat because it provides traction so the cookies don’t slip-and-slide around a slippery greased baking sheet.
+- And bake on a Silpat because it provides traction so the cookies don’t slip-and-slide around a slippery greased baking sheet.

 - Use a cookie scoop.
 I first portion out the dough with the scoop so all the mounds are the same size, and then I smooth them out with my hands so they’re perfectly smooth.

-- Strategically re-positioning the chocolate chips while smoothing the mounds.
+- Finally, you want to strategically re-positioning the chocolate chips while smoothing the mounds.

 Obsessive?
 Yes, but I am asked all the time what my tricks and secrets are, and now you know.

 Pin This Recipe

 - 3/4 cup unsalted butter, softened (1 1/2 sticks)